Shelby Lancer

 Road handling was quite good for a sedan at the time, pulling an advertised 0.85 g on the skidpad.
 Ride comfort was stiff but not unbearable, providing a good balance between a sport suspension coupe and a touring sedan.
 Goodyear Gatorback tires, Monroe Formula GP struts and larger sway bars were used to provide a firmer suspension with better grip.
 Shelby also used an experimental (at the time) 4-wheel disc brake system to improve braking.

-Dodge carried on the car with the 1988 and 1989 Lancer Shelby, which is not to be confused with the true Shelby car which was assembled in Whittier, California.
-The Dodge version is actually more rare despite being factory produced but wasn't numbered and had different Shelby-specific parts.